dyedgreen/brainfuck/README.md

 described in [the relevant Wikipedia article](https://en.wikipedia.org/wiki/Brainfuck).
 The folder examples contains two example scripts.

-Brainfuck was originally created by Urban Müller in 1993 and can be though of as a basic Turing Machine.
+Brainfuck was originally created by Urban Müller in 1993 and can be thought of as a basic Turing Machine.

 ## Building the interpreter
 To build this interpreter, it should be sufficient to run `make` in the projects root directory.
 This will